 As far as how to keep your child safe during indoor activities, we have already gotten past a Thanksgiving holiday during the pandemic, and I would imagine that you will handle your Christmas holiday in much the same way.
 This means doing as much as you can outdoors, ensuring that your home or place of get-together is reasonably well ventilated, and helping your child to eat well can all lead to a happy and memorable holiday season.

 Taking into account these simple measures will go a long way towards helping you feel more at ease when it comes to keeping your family safe and healthy during the pandemic.
 No one among us has been perfect in taking steps to minimize our exposure to risk during this pandemic.
 However, we can tank reasonable measures to protect ourselves and others even when we're dealing with a child custody order that poses some amount of risk to our families.
 This has always been the case and will continue to be the case as long as families obtain court orders.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video. these consultations are a great way for you to learn more about the world of Texas family law as well as about the services provided to our clients by our attorneys and staff.
-Thank you for your interest in our law practice and we hope you will join us again tomorrow as we continue to post additional information on family law for Texas families
+if you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+These consultations are an excellent way for you to learn more about the world of Texas family law and the services provided to our clients by our attorneys and staff.
+I appreciate your interest in our law practice, and we hope you will join us again tomorrow as we continue to post additional information on family law for Texas families.